- UCD-led space project receives over €7.9m from Disruptive Technologies Innovation Fund

 This is the second time that architecture graduates from UCD have won a RIBA Royal Gold Medal.

-In 2015, Irish architects Sheila O'Donnell and John Tuomey, who were professors at the UCD School of Architecture at the time, received the honour.
+In 2015, Irish architects Sheila O'Donnell and John Tuomey, who were also adjunct professors at the UCD School of Architecture at the time, received the honour.

 The Royal Gold Medal will be presented to Grafton Architects at a special ceremony in early 2020.